jtroo/kanata/README.md

 ## What does this do?

 This is a software keyboard remapper.
+The features are:
-Some notable features are multiple layers of key functionality and differing key behaviour depending on if you quickly tap the key or hold it down.
+- multiple layers of key functionality on your single keyboard
+- differing key behaviour depending on if you quickly tap the key or hold it down.

+The most similar project is [kmonad](https://github.com/david-janssen/kmonad).

 ## Usage

-This currently works on Linux only, though Windows is planned in the near future.
+This currently works on Linux only, though Windows support is planned in the near future.

 To run:

+    cargo build   # release optional, not really perf sensitive

+    # sudo is required because it opens /dev/input/ files
+    # could look into etc/99-uinput.rules if you want to avoid sudo
-    sudo ktrl --cfg <conf_file>
+    sudo target/debug/ktrl --cfg <conf_file>

 A sample configuration file is found in [cfg_samples](./cfg_samples/jtroo.kbd).

+## Current state

+Though young, I think this project is already very usable.
+Since the underlying library has already had a lot of work put into it to make it work well, there wasn't that much work necessary to get something useful built.

+It already works better than kmonad for my personal use cases because of a few key sequences that aren't handled the way I expect in kmonad

 ## How you can help